County State-Aid Highway 12 (Cook County, Minnesota): The Old Gunflint Trail Post Office

-Located along a portion of the "Old Gunflint Trail," the post office was originally located in the Voyagers Inn and run by its first postmaster George Stapleton.
-It was later purchased by Lawrence F. Wooding (Gus) in the early 1950s and came to be known as "Woody's Place."
+Located along a portion of the "Old Gunflint Trail", the post office was originally located in the Voyagers Inn and run by its first postmaster George Stapleton.
+It was later purchased by Lawrence F. Wooding (Gus) in the early 1950s and came to be known as "Woody's Place".

 Geography and tourism

 Glaciers created the area's geographical features, forming basins running east to west with the region's bedrock, and when they retreated, lakes formed.
 The Ojibwa and French explorers found chert, which produces sparks, at Gunflint Lake and gave the trail its name.
 In contemporary times, both fire and wind put stress on the area.

 The Ojibwa built a village that is now Grand Marais, which became a trading post and a center for logging and commercial fishing.
 The town today is home to artists and artisans, and tourists who visit for the Gunflint Trail's canoe routes, hiking, fishing and 120 mi of trails for cross-country skiing.

-In the summer, the Gunflint Trail community is a hub of activity for campers, canoeists, hikers and fishermen.
-Several famous establishments can be found along the trail, including the historic Gunflint Lodge, the Trail's End Cafe, and Trail Center restaurant.
-There are also many outfitters for canoe trips into the BWCA, campsites, homes and several camps, including Adventurous Christians, Gunflint Wilderness Camp, and Wilderness Canoe Base.